top of page

 Parenting Plans in Your State

-Your state’s laws determine what a parenting plan must include and how courts evaluate them.
-Start here if you want to understand your state’s expectations, requirements, and parenting time guidelines.
+Each state has its own rules for what a parenting plan must include and how courts review it.
+Start here to learn your state’s expectations, required components, and parenting-time guidelines.

 Creating a Parenting Plan

-Learn how to build a clear, detailed parenting plan that reflects your child’s needs and reduces future conflict.
-This section breaks down schedules, decision-making, communication rules, and practical tools for getting your plan right the first time.
+Learn how to build a clear, workable parenting plan that fits your child’s needs and reduces conflict.
+This section covers schedules, decision-making, communication rules, and practical tools to help you build a strong plan from the start.

 Modifying a Parenting Plan